Oros42/github_backup_user_repos/README.md

 Vérification de la connectivité... fait.
 ...
 ```

-If you run it a second time, it will check the updates :
+If you run it a second time, it will check for updates :
 ```
 $ python github_backup_user_repos.py Oros42
 20 repositories from Oros42:
-repo 1/20	: no update for Oros42/tiny_DnDUp
+repo 1/20	: no update for ./repositories/Oros42/tiny_DnDUp
-repo 2/20	: no update for Oros42/IMSI-catcher
+repo 2/20	: no update for ./repositories/Oros42/IMSI-catcher
-repo 3/20	: no update for Oros42/CDN_cache
+repo 3/20	: no update for ./repositories/Oros42/CDN_cache
-repo 4/20	: no update for Oros42/ARP_poisoning_detector
+repo 4/20	: no update for ./repositories/Oros42/ARP_poisoning_detector
-repo 5/20	: no update for Oros42/github_backup
+repo 5/20	: no update for ./repositories/Oros42/github_backup
-repo 6/20	: no update for Oros42/js_galerie
+repo 6/20	: no update for ./repositories/Oros42/js_galerie
-repo 7/20	: no update for Oros42/hubic_gpg
+repo 7/20	: no update for ./repositories/Oros42/hubic_gpg
-repo 8/20	: no update for Oros42/shaarlis_list
+repo 8/20	: no update for ./repositories/Oros42/shaarlis_list
-repo 9/20	: no update for Oros42/network_map
+repo 9/20	: no update for ./repositories/Oros42/network_map
-repo 10/20	: no update for Oros42/uncensor_deviantart
+repo 10/20	: no update for ./repositories/Oros42/uncensor_deviantart
-repo 11/20	: no update for Oros42/find_shaarlis
+repo 11/20	: no update for ./repositories/Oros42/find_shaarlis
-repo 12/20	: no update for Oros42/flickr_downloader
+repo 12/20	: no update for ./repositories/Oros42/flickr_downloader
-repo 13/20	: no update for Oros42/Pi
+repo 13/20	: no update for ./repositories/Oros42/Pi
-repo 14/20	: no update for Oros42/BooruMirror
+repo 14/20	: no update for ./repositories/Oros42/BooruMirror
-repo 15/20	: no update for Oros42/CustomDebianSetup
+repo 15/20	: no update for ./repositories/Oros42/CustomDebianSetup
-repo 16/20	: no update for Oros42/CustomDebian
+repo 16/20	: no update for ./repositories/Oros42/CustomDebian
-repo 17/20	: no update for Oros42/Playlist-generator
+repo 17/20	: no update for ./repositories/Oros42/Playlist-generator
-repo 18/20	: no update for Oros42/proxy_spider
+repo 18/20	: no update for ./repositories/Oros42/proxy_spider
-repo 19/20	: no update for Oros42/js_terminal
+repo 19/20	: no update for ./repositories/Oros42/js_terminal
-repo 20/20	: no update for Oros42/github_backup_user_repos
+repo 20/20	: no update for ./repositories/Oros42/github_backup_user_repos
 ```

 If you run it again after a push on the repository :
 ```
 $ python github_backup_user_repos.py Oros42
 20 repositories from Oros42:
-repo 1/20	: no update for Oros42/tiny_DnDUp
+repo 1/20	: no update for ./repositories/Oros42/tiny_DnDUp
-repo 2/20	: no update for Oros42/IMSI-catcher
+repo 2/20	: no update for ./repositories/Oros42/IMSI-catcher
-repo 3/20	: no update for Oros42/CDN_cache
+repo 3/20	: no update for ./repositories/Oros42/CDN_cache
-repo 4/20	: no update for Oros42/ARP_poisoning_detector
+repo 4/20	: no update for ./repositories/Oros42/ARP_poisoning_detector
-repo 5/20	: no update for Oros42/github_backup
+repo 5/20	: no update for ./repositories/Oros42/github_backup
-repo 6/20	: no update for Oros42/js_galerie
+repo 6/20	: no update for ./repositories/Oros42/js_galerie
-repo 7/20	: no update for Oros42/hubic_gpg
+repo 7/20	: no update for ./repositories/Oros42/hubic_gpg
-repo 8/20	: no update for Oros42/shaarlis_list
+repo 8/20	: no update for ./repositories/Oros42/shaarlis_list
-repo 9/20	: no update for Oros42/network_map
+repo 9/20	: no update for ./repositories/Oros42/network_map
-repo 10/20	: no update for Oros42/uncensor_deviantart
+repo 10/20	: no update for ./repositories/Oros42/uncensor_deviantart
-repo 11/20	: no update for Oros42/find_shaarlis
+repo 11/20	: no update for ./repositories/Oros42/find_shaarlis
-repo 12/20	: no update for Oros42/flickr_downloader
+repo 12/20	: no update for ./repositories/Oros42/flickr_downloader
-repo 13/20	: no update for Oros42/Pi
+repo 13/20	: no update for ./repositories/Oros42/Pi
-repo 14/20	: no update for Oros42/BooruMirror
+repo 14/20	: no update for ./repositories/Oros42/BooruMirror
-repo 15/20	: no update for Oros42/CustomDebianSetup
+repo 15/20	: no update for ./repositories/Oros42/CustomDebianSetup
-repo 16/20	: no update for Oros42/CustomDebian
+repo 16/20	: no update for ./repositories/Oros42/CustomDebian
-repo 17/20	: no update for Oros42/Playlist-generator
+repo 17/20	: no update for ./repositories/Oros42/Playlist-generator
-repo 18/20	: no update for Oros42/proxy_spider
+repo 18/20	: no update for ./repositories/Oros42/proxy_spider
-repo 19/20	: no update for Oros42/js_terminal
+repo 19/20	: no update for ./repositories/Oros42/js_terminal
 repo 20/20	: update https://github.com/Oros42/github_backup_user_repos.git in ./repositories/Oros42/github_backup_user_repos
 remote: Counting objects: 3, done.
 remote: Compressing objects: 100% (3/3), done.